lpla/pi_thermo_hygrometer/README.md

 Read comments in `ssd1306_bme280_info.py` code to modify the values for your specific setup (like the I2C bus, as I have two configured in 1 and 11) and modules models.
 For a different locale, first install the desired ones with `sudo dpkg-reconfigure locales`

-Once you got it working from command line (a simple `python3 ssd1306_bme280_info.py` should be enough), if you want to run it from Raspberry boot, just run `crontab -e` (it will open crontab file with your default editor), add this line at the end:
+Once you got it working from command line (a simple `python3 ssd1306_bme280_info.py` should be enough), if you want to run it from Raspberry boot, just run `sudo crontab -e` (it will open crontab file with your default editor), add this line at the end:

 ```
 @reboot python3 /home/pi/pi_thermo_hygrometer/ssd1306_bme280_info.py &